How Do Mortgages Work?

 What to do if you have an impound account

 An impound or escrow account is used to collect your homeowners insurance or property tax payments.
 You make payments to your insurance and taxes monthly, with your regular mortgage payment.
 These payments are held in the impound account.
 When your homeowners insurance or property taxes are due, the lender takes money out of the account to pay them.

 Your property tax and insurance costs will show up on your loan disclosure, even if you're not using an impound account.
 When these items are due within a certain timeframe from your closing, we require these fees to be paid at closing.
 This avoids the risk of insurance or taxes going unpaid.

 What to have on hand before you close

-Note: Lenda currently doesn’t operate in all 50 states but we’re working on quickly expanding.
-Contact us (firstname.lastname@example.org) to find out if Lenda operates in your state.
+Note: Reali currently doesn’t operate in all 50 states but we’re working on quickly expanding.
+Contact us (firstname.lastname@example.org) to find out if Reali operates in your state.